abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 }
 ```

-> If you decide to use **both DbMigrator and Auto Migration** approaches, you need to keep both `IdentityServerDataSeeder` files located under *IdentityService/DbMigrations* and *DbMigrator* projects synchonized.
+> If you decide to use **both DbMigrator and Auto Migration** approaches, you need to keep both `IdentityServerDataSeeder` files located under *IdentityService/DbMigrations* and *DbMigrator* projects synchronized.

 ## AdministrationService Data Seeding